embl-cba/elastixWrapper/README.md

 - Spatial samples:
 	- Number of data points that will be used in each iteration for finding the registration
 	- To use all data point type: full
-	- Often around 3000 is a good number
+	- Around 3000 often is a good number
 - Axial range:
     - This setting determines which z-range will be taken into account for computing the registration, however the whole image will be registered.
     - Note: This can be combined with a ROI (see below).